When You Go to Court

-- Minors must be accompanied by, and appear in court with, a parent or legal guardian.
+- Children must come to court with a parent or legal guardian.

-- Minors and their parents or guardians must check in at the time designated on the notice to appear.
+- Children and their parents or guardians must check in at the time written on the notice to appear.
 Thereafter they must:

-- Sit in the designated area labeled for the courtroom in which the minor's hearing will be held; and
+- Sit in the waiting area for the courtroom in which their hearing will be held; and

-- Respond to their name being called by going to the courtroom door to meet attorneys, Probation Officers and/or court staff who require their presence in the interview rooms and the courtroom.
+- Respond when their name are called by going to the courtroom door to meet attorneys, probation officers, and/or court staff who are working on their case.

-- Glass containers are not allowed to be brought into the public areas of the building.
+- Glass containers may not be brought into the public areas of the building.

-- Food, drinks and chewing gum are not permitted while in the courtroom.
+- Food, drinks, and chewing gum are not permitted in the courtroom.

-- Minors must not possess or smoke tobacco products.
-(Such conduct is unlawful and violators are subject to arrest by law enforcement officers on duty at the courthouse.)
+- It is unlawful for minors to possess or smoke tobacco products.
+Violators are subject to arrest by law enforcement officers on duty at the courthouse.

-Penal Code Section 171b prohibits bringing dangerous items into the building.
-Items not allowed in the court facility will be confiscated by a Sheriff's deputy.
+Penal Code Section 171b prohibits bringing weapons and dangerous items into the courthouse.
+Items not allowed in the courthouse will be confiscated by a Sheriff's deputy.
 Refusal to submit to a search will result in denial of entry.